openhab/website/blog/2023-07-23-openhab-4-0-release.md

 * Allow dynamic creation of things and items through [Things builder](https://openhab.github.io/openhab-jruby/main/OpenHAB/DSL/Things/Builder.html) and [Items builder](https://openhab.github.io/openhab-jruby/main/OpenHAB/DSL/Items/Builder.html).
 * And much more...

-# Enjoy and get in touch!
+# Enjoy and Get in Touch!

 We hope that you like the new release as much as we do - as always our [community forums](https://community.openhab.org/) are there for questions, comments and discussions.
 Do not hesitate to get in touch, join our community, receive help and share your experiences and use cases.